ganeshkrishna98/TechnicalTestAPI/README.md

 ## Overview

-UniversityOfNottinghamAPI is a .NET API project that provides [brief description of the purpose and key features].
+TechnicalTestAPI is a .NET API project that provides [brief description of the purpose and key features].

 ## Prerequisites